bellmit/attic/articles/modifications.rst

 ------------------

 When a decision about whether to adopt a proposal is resolved, if the outcome is ADOPTED, then the proposal in question is adopted.
-Unless other regulations prevent it from taking effect, its power is set to the minimum of four and its adoption index, and then it takes effect.
+Unless other articles prevent it from taking effect, its power is set to the minimum of four and its adoption index, and then it takes effect.

-Except as prohibited by other regulations or by circumstances beyond the control of this Charter, a proposal that takes effect can, and does, as part of its effect, apply the changes it specifies.
+Except as prohibited by other articles or by circumstances beyond the control of this Charter, a proposal that takes effect can, and does, as part of its effect, apply the changes it specifies.

-Except as prohibited by other regulations or by circumstances beyond the control of this Charter, an officer directed to act by a proposal must take that action in the time frame specified, or in a timely fashion, unless they resign that office.
+Except as prohibited by other articles or by circumstances beyond the control of this Charter, an officer directed to act by a proposal must take that action in the time frame specified, or in a timely fashion, unless they resign that office.

 If there is no decision to adopt a particular proposal that has an outcome of ADOPTED, that proposal cannot take effect.